-In short, when applying for a job, you send your employer a resume and a cover letter, which is your sales pitch as to why you should get hired.
-You can explain what distinguishes you from other candidates and it is where you can show your passion for the position you are applying for, allowing you to highlight your most relevant qualifications.
-According to recent studies, 55% of employers prefer candidates who provide a cover letter in their job application.
+In short, when applying for a job, you send your employer a resume and a cover letter, which is your sales pitch for why you should get hired.
+You can explain what distinguishes you from other candidates, and it is where you can show your passion for the position you are applying for, allowing you to highlight your most relevant qualifications.
+According to recent studies, 55% of employers prefer candidates who provide a cover letter in their job applications.

 How Does a Cover Letter Differ From a Resume

-A resume is a description of your skills and your experience, while the cover letter is a tool to help you introduce yourself in a personal way during the job application process.
+A resume is a description of your skills and your experience, while a cover letter is a tool to help you introduce yourself in a personal way during the job application process.

 What is the Purpose of a Cover Letter?

-A letter of introduction gives you the opportunity to add information and expand on your resume, adding details and explanations that you could not add to the strict structure and rules of a resume.
+A letter of the introduction allows you to add information and expand on your resume, adding details and explanations that you could not add to the strict structure and rules of a resume.
 When sending your cover letter, you are trying to introduce yourself on a personal level to the hiring manager who will be reading it.
-In it, you should make a compelling argument as to why you are the best candidate for the job.
+You should make a compelling argument as to why you are the best candidate for the job.

 Different Types of Cover Letters

 While every cover letter has to be unique to the company and the job you are applying for, there is also a major distinction between an employment or an internship cover letter.

 Check out the following links for more specific examples and explanations: